Why should I choose private cataract surgery?

 No long waiting lists

-The NHS provides a tool to check the waiting times of your local NHS treatment centres: Find Cataract Surgery services.
+The NHS provides a tool to check the waiting times of your local NHS treatment centres.
 By submitting your location and clicking “Cataract Treatment”, the tool will tell you the average waiting time for surgery.
 Currently, the average NHS waiting time appears to be 26 weeks minimum.
 In 2021, NHS patients waited nine months or more on average for surgery.

 One distinct advantage of private surgery is that you do not have to wait for months.
 At Oculase, you can book your procedure at a date and time that suits you.
 This makes it possible to have your treatment and recover in time for a special occasion, such as a wedding.